brainit-consulting/chess/docs/how-to-deploy-builds.md

 - `.github/workflows/pages.yml`

-If you ever need to recreate it, use the standard “Vite → GitHub Pages” pattern:
+If you ever need to recreate it, use the standard "Vite -> GitHub Pages" pattern:
 - Build with Node
 - Upload artifact from `./dist`
 - Deploy to Pages

 ---

-### 2) Set GitHub Pages source to “GitHub Actions”
+### 2) Set GitHub Pages source to "GitHub Actions"

 In GitHub:

-1. Go to **Repo → Settings → Pages**
+1. Go to **Repo -> Settings -> Pages**
-2. Under **Build and deployment → Source**, select **GitHub Actions**
+2. Under **Build and deployment -> Source**, select **GitHub Actions**

 This is required.
-If you use “Deploy from a branch”, the Actions deploy step may fail with “Not Found”.
+If you use "Deploy from a branch", the Actions deploy step may fail with "Not Found".

 ---